-3. HRA-Eligible Expenses
+3. HRA-Qualifying Expenses

-This section further describes the kinds of medical expenses that qualify as HRA-Eligible Expenses.
+This section further describes the kinds of medical expenses that qualify as HRA-Qualifying Expenses.
 If you have questions about a particular expense, please contact the Garner Health concierge service, which can be reached via online chat using the Garner Health website or smartphone app, or by phone at (866) 761-9586.
+Note that Garner reserves the right to modify its methodology for determining which Out-of-Pocket Medical Expenses qualify as HRA-Qualifying Expenses, subject to any notification requirements provided by law.

-HRA-Eligible expenses are only those medical expenses that you incur at the direction of a Top Provider, and that are covered by, and in-network with, your Group Health Plan.
-Items and services that are not covered by the Group Health Plan, including for failing to meet preauthorization or other administrative requirements, are not HRA-Eligible Expenses.
+HRA-Qualifying Expenses are only those medical expenses that you incur at the direction of an Approved Provider during this Plan Year, and that are covered by, and in-network with, your Group Health Plan.
+Items and services that are not covered by the Group Health Plan, including for failing to meet pre-authorization or other administrative requirements, or are not in-network with your Group Health Plan, are not HRA-Qualifying Expenses.

-Note that for an expense to become an HRA-Eligible Expense, it must be incurred with, or at the direction of, a Top Provider that was recommended to you by Garner before you incurred the relevant expense.
-If you incur an expense from a doctor and that doctor is recommended to you by Garner only after you incur the expense, it may not be eligible for reimbursement by the HRA.
+Note that for an expense to become an HRA-Qualifying Expense, it must be incurred with, or at the direction of, an Approved Provider that was added to your list of Approved Providers before you incurred the relevant expense.
+If you incur an expense from a doctor and that doctor is added to your list of Approved Providers only after you incur the expense, it will not qualify for reimbursement under the HRA.